alangibson27/plus-f/site/content/blog/if-you-only-do-one-thing.md

 approach, the major problems which stopped programs from working outright have been reasonably rare, obvious and easy to debug and fix.

-By now, you may have read about my [valiant but doomed attempt to write Plus-F in Python](../fundamentals).
+By now, you may have read about my [valiant but doomed attempt to write +F in Python](../fundamentals).
 I'll confess that the thought of having to start again from scratch did make me think twice about what I was doing, but the choice was made easier by the one thing I had in my favour - a good set of tests for all of the processor emulation.
 And, given that I hadn't got much beyond that part (aside from a prototype display that showed just how slow the emulator was), that meant